aldettinger/camel-quarkus-workshop/README.md

 In such a case, we need to look at the [Apache Camel User Manual](https://camel.apache.org/manual/).
 Especially, let's review [the first paragraph in this page](https://camel.apache.org/manual/routes.html) in order to determine the two keywords needed to replace `/*TODO-FROM-CAMEL-DOC*/` in the code.

-Let's run `mvn clean quarkus:dev` again from the *DEV terminal*, for instance:
+Once the two comments have been replaced with right keywords, let's run `mvn clean quarkus:dev` again from the *DEV terminal*:

 ```
 mvn clean quarkus:dev